top of page

 Maintain a healthy weight

-Colonoscopy is one of the most effective cancer screening and prevention exams.
-Colonoscopy enables the removal of precancerous benign (harmless) polyps from the colon before they can develop into cancer.
+Colonoscopy is one of the most effective cancer screening and prevention examinations.
+Colonoscopy enables the removal of precancerous benign polyps from the colon before they can develop into cancer.

-At what age and how often should I have screening colonoscopies?
+At what age and how often should I have a screening colonoscopy?

 Are there any problems with the preparation?